-activities for which lowcarbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
-Investments = #1 Aligned with E/S characteristics #2 Other
+Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.

 A minimum of 80% of the Fund's net assets will be aligned to the E/S characteristics of the Fund.